 While obesity is a stroke risk factor on its own, it also contributes to other significant risk factors, including high blood pressure, Type 2 diabetes and heart disease — all of which are increasingly common in women today.

-3. Using birth control pills can raise stroke risk.
+4. Using birth control pills can potentially raise stroke risk.

 The American Stroke Association reports that women who take birth control pills may be twice as likely to have a stroke as those who don't.
 Birth control pills (often referred to as "the pill") can cause blood clots to develop.
-And if a clot breaks free, it can travel to the brain, causing a stroke or heart attack.
+In some cases, blood clots can possibly travel to the brain, causing a stroke or heart attack.

-These crippling headaches — far more common in women than men — have been associated with an increased risk of stroke.
+These crippling headaches — far more common in women than men — have been associated with an increased risk of stroke when accompanied by a migraine aura.

-The American Stroke Association says women who experience migraines with aura (a loss or change in vision right before the headache hits) are up to 10 times more likely to have a stroke, depending on their other risk factors.
-Smoking and using oral contraceptives, in particular, can inrease your risk significantly.
+The American Stroke Association says women who experience migraines with aura are up to 10 times more likely to have a stroke, depending on their other risk factors.
+Smoking and using oral contraceptives, in particular, can increase your risk significantly.

 Studies have shown that postmenopausal women with a waist measuring more than 35.2 inches and a triglyceride (blood fat) level higher than 128 mg/dL have five times the risk of stroke.